Heroin (The Velvet Underground song): Scepter Studios, April 1966

 The original take of "Heroin" that was intended for release on The Velvet Underground & Nico was at Scepter Studios in New York City, April 1966.
 This version of the song features slightly different lyrics, a faster tempo, and a more contained, less chaotic performance.
 It is about a minute shorter.

 One notable difference in the lyrics is Lou Reed's opening—he sings "I know just where I'm going" rather than "I don't know just where I'm going" as on the final album recording.
 Reed sometimes sang the earlier lyric while performing the song live.

 Controversy

 "Heroin" (along with songs like "I'm Waiting for the Man") tied the Velvet Underground with drug use in the media.
-Some critics accused the band of glorifying drugs use.
+Some critics accused the band of glorifying drug use.
 However, members of the band (Reed, in particular) frequently denied any claims that the song was advocating use of the drug.
 Reed's lyrics, such as they are on the majority of The Velvet Underground & Nico, were more meant to focus on providing an objective description of the topic without taking a moral stance.
 Critics were not the only ones who misunderstood the song's neutral tone; fans would sometimes approach the band members after a live performance and tell them they "shot up to 'Heroin, a phenomenon that deeply disturbed Reed.
 As a result, Reed was somewhat hesitant to play the song with the band through much of the band's later career.